bus710/dart-zig-interop/README.md

 # Dart Zig Interop

-:exclamation: Caution: currently the `toDartString` gets panicked if it is executed against to Zig struct (Getting a Zig string doesn't have any problem).
+:exclamation: Caution: currently the `toDartString` gets panicked if it is executed against to a string included in Zig struct (Getting a Zig string doesn't have any problem).
 It seems like there is some pointer address issue in Dart FFI.

 <br/>
 <br/>